If You are sick, Have Symptoms, or Have Been Exposed to Someone with Covid-19

 If you are a Close Contact* of Someone who Tested Positive for COVID-19:

-- If you do NOT have any symptoms, are vaccinated and received a COVID-19 booster shot, you may come to campus, but we recommend that you get a PCR test 3-5 days following the day of your exposure and call Health Services at 774.357.2232 for further instructions.
+- If you do NOT have any symptoms, whether vaccinated or not, you may come to campus, but we recommend that you get a PCR test 3-5 days following the day of your exposure and call Health Services at 774.357.2232 for further instructions.

-- If you have ANY symptoms, are vaccinated, and received a COVID-19 booster or not, please stay home, fill out the Symptom/Exposure Report Form and call Health Services at 774.357.2232.
+- If you have ANY symptoms, whether vaccinated or not, please stay home, fill out the Symptom/Exposure Report Form and call Health Services at 774.357.2232.

 *A close contact means that you have been exposed to someone who has tested positive to COVID-19.